 I also ordered a set of coffee hooks to hang under the shelf.
 I figured that would also maximize space in the cabinets if I could get the mugs out of the way.

 I think that’s all of the new accessories… for now.
 See all the sources below.

-Modern eclectic beverage bar or coffee bar
+Modern eclectic beverage bar Update

 I’ve missed my old floating dining room shelves that I DIY’ed a few years back in our old house.
 It makes me happy to have a fun floating shelf again!